Find Affordable College Courses

 The following schools top our list of the Most Popular Chemical Engineering Master's Degree Colleges.

 Our analysis found Ohio State University - Main Campus to be the most popular school for chemical engineering students who want to pursue a master’s degree in Ohio.
-Ohio State is a very large public school located in the large city of Columbus.
+Ohio State is a fairly large public school located in the large city of Columbus.

 Women make up 37% of the chem eng majors at the school.